bangla-toolkit/core/README.md

-# Bengali Language Spellcheck LSP
+# Bangla Language Spellcheck LSP

-A Language Server Protocol (LSP) implementation for Bengali language spellchecking that works across multiple platforms including browsers, mobile, and desktop applications.
+A Language Server Protocol (LSP) implementation for Bangla language spellchecking that works across multiple platforms including browsers, mobile, and desktop applications.

 ## Project Structure

 This project is organized as a monorepo with the following components:

-- **packages/lsp**: Core logic for the Bengali spellchecker LSP implementation
+- **packages/lsp**: Core logic for the Bangla spellchecker LSP implementation
 - **apps/lsp**: LSP server implementation with MongoDB integration

 ## Features

-- Real-time Bengali text spellchecking
+- Real-time Bangla text spellchecking
 - Spelling error detection and diagnostics
 - Suggestion generation for misspelled words
 - MongoDB integration for dictionary storage